ibm-cloud-docs/containers/cs_ingress_about.md

 To expose an app by using Ingress, you must create a Kubernetes service for your app and register this service with Ingress by defining an Ingress resource.
 The Ingress resource is a Kubernetes resource that defines the rules for how to route incoming requests for apps.
 {: shortdesc}

 The Ingress resource also specifies the path to your app services.
-When you create a standard cluster, an Ingress subdomain is registered by default for your cluster in the format `<cluster_name>.<region>.containers.appdomain.cloud`, up to a maximum of 63 characters.
-The paths to your app services are appended to the public route to form a unique app URL such as `mycluster.us-south.containers.appdomain.cloud/myapp1`.
+When you create a standard cluster, an Ingress subdomain is registered by default for your cluster in the format `<cluster_name>.<globally_unique_account_HASH>-0001.<region>.containers.appdomain.cloud`.
+The paths to your app services are appended to the public route to form a unique app URL such as `mycluster-a1b2cdef345678g9hi012j3kl4567890-0001.us-south.containers.appdomain.cloud/myapp1`.

 One Ingress resource is required per namespace where you have apps that you want to expose.
 * If the apps in your cluster are all in the same namespace, one Ingress resource is required to define routing rules for the apps that are exposed there.
 Note that if you want to use different domains for the apps within the same namespace, you can use a wildcard domain to specify multiple subdomain hosts within one resource.